angus-mackenzie/ASD-Notes/ASD04.md

     * Test-first development
     * Incremental test development from scenarios
     * User involvement in test development and validation
-    * Automated test harnesses are used to run all component test each time that a new release is built.
+    * Automated test harnesses are used to run all component test each time that a new release is built
 ## Test-first development
 * Writing tests before code clarifies the requirements to be implemented
 * Tests are programs rather than data